DevCielo/screen-focus-ai/README.md

 # Screen Focus Tracker

 A focus tracking tool developed as part of a personal project.
-This system leverages advanced computer vision and machine learning techniques to measure focus based on eye and face orientation.
+This system leverages advanced computer vision and machine learning techniques to measure focus based on eye and face orientation and is calibrated to work based on each individuals screen and camera setup.
-**I plan to add documentation explaining all the code in the near future**

 ## About

-This project was born out of experimentation and curiosity while building a larger website.
+I built this project for a larger personal project I'm working on but due to the significant effort in calculations and finding the right values for various parameters I decided to share this project.
 It incorporates several advanced technologies and concepts to achieve precise iris tracking and focus calculation.
+Adjustments to parameters may be needed depending on screen size, camera angle, and lighting conditions for optimal performance.
 While it works well in most cases, it is not perfect.
 For example, tilting the head from right to left can cause minor inaccuracies in focus measurements, though it's not a drastic issue.
-The project took significant effort to find the right balance and values for various parameters, making it a fun and challenging endeavor to share!

 ## Features